-- 43.(1) The right conferred on an author and a director by section 20 to object to derogatory treatment of their works is infringed where the acts described in subsections (2) to (5) are done in relation to those works. - (2) The right referred to in subsection (1) is infringed in the case of a literary work, dramatic work, musical work or database by a person who - (a) publishes commercially, performs in public, communicates to the public, a derogatory treatment of the work; or - (b) issues to the public copies of a film or sound recording of or including a derogatory treatment of the work. - (3) The right referred to in subsection (1) is infringed in the case of an artistic work by a person - (a) who - (i) publishes commercially or exhibits in public a derogatory treatment of the work; or - (ii) communicates to the public a visual image of a derogatory treatment of the work; - (b) who shows in public a film including a visual image of a derogatory treatment of the work or issues to the public copies of such a film; or issues to the public copies of a graphic work representing or of a photograph of, derogatory treatment of the work.
+- 42.(1) The right conferred on an author and a director by section 20 to object to derogatory treatment of their works is infringed where the acts described in subsections (2) to (5) are done in relation to those works. - (2) The right referred to in subsection (1) is infringed in the case of a literary, dramatic or musical work or database by a person who - (a) publishes commercially, performs in public or communicates to the public a derogatory treatment of the work; or - (b) issues to the public copies of a film or sound recording of or including a derogatory treatment of the work. - (3) The right referred to in subsection (1) is infringed in the case of an artistic work by a person - (a) who - (i) publishes commercially or exhibits in public a derogatory treatment of the work; or - (ii) communicates to the public a visual image of a derogatory treatment of the work; - (b) who shows in public a film including a visual image of a derogatory treatment of the work or issues to the public copies of such a film; or - (c) who - (i) in the case of a work of architecture in the from of a model for a building; or - (ii) in the case of a sculpture or work of artistic craftsmanship, issues to the public copies of a graphic work representing, or of a photograph of, derogatory treatment of the work.